-Another option for splitting cells in Excel is to use Power Query.
-This has been natively available in Windows since Excel 2016.
+Another option for splitting multiple cells in Excel is to use Power Query.
+This has been natively available since Excel 2016.
 Prior to that, there was an add-in for Excel 2010 and 2013.

-First, let’s load our data into the Power Query editor.
+First, let’s load our cells into the Power Query editor.

-- Select any cell in the data set, then click Data > From Table/Range from the ribbon.
+- Select any cell in the data set, then click Data (tab) > From Table/Range (or Data (tab) > From Sheet in newer versions of Excel) from the ribbon.

-- If the data is not in an Excel table already, the Create Table dialog box opens.
-Ensure the data range is selected, and my table has headers option is checked.
+- If the selected cell is not part of an Excel table already, the Create Table box opens.
+Ensure the full range is selected, and my table has headers option is checked.
 Then click OK.

-- The Power Query editor will open with the selected data displayed.
+- The Power Query editor will open with all the data displayed.

 - From the Power Query ribbon select Home > Split Column (drop-down) > By Delimiter.

-- Depending on the complexity of your data, there are lots of options to split by different positions.
+- Depending on the complexity of your text, there are lots of options to split the contents of a cell by different positions.
 For our scenario, the Space character and each occurrence of the delimiter are good options.
 Click OK.

-- We now have the name split into two different columns.
+- In the data preview window, we now have the name split into two different columns.

-- Double click the header and change the headings to First and Last respectively.
+- In the data preview window, Double click the header and change the headings to First and Last respectively.

 - Now we need to get the data back into Excel.
 Click Home > Close & Load (drop-down) > Close & Load To…

-- From the Import Data dialog box, select Table and choose where to load the table to.
+- From the Import Data dialog box, select Table and choose where to load the information back to.
 In the example, I have selected an existing sheet at cell C1.
 Click OK.

-The transformed data will now be loaded back into the worksheet.
+The transformed data will now be loaded back into the cells in Excel.

-If our source data changes or more data is added to the table, we can simply click Data > Refresh All, to refresh the output.
+If our source cells change or more names are added, we can simply click Data (tab) > Refresh All, to refresh the output.

-This method will change the source data into an Excel table even if you don’t want it to.
+This method will change the source cells into an Excel table even if you don’t want it to.

-If splitting by delimiter is not powerful enough, Power Query can transform more complex strings using the Column from Examples feature.
+If splitting by delimiters is not powerful enough, Power Query can transform more complex strings using the Column from Examples feature.

 Power Query provides a lot of advanced tools to handle more complex data manipulation.
 If you’ve not used Power Query much, then check out my Introduction to Power Query series.